Public Realm: Proactively improve the public realm to support a pedestrian friendly, high-quality and distinctive built environment.

 - Require developers to implement public realm improvements called for in the citywide framework in conjunction with approvals for building construction and site modification.

-- Establish processes according to objective and equitable criteria for implementing public realm improvements called for in the citywide framework in areas not targeted for majorany transportation investments or new buildings, establish processes for implementing public realm improvements called for in the citywide framework according to objective criteria.
+- Establish processes according to objective and equitable criteria for implementing public realm improvements called for in the citywide framework in areas not targeted for any transportation investments or new buildings.

-- Integrate public spaces that Enhance the pedestrian environment through sensory experiencesphysical interpretation of history, public art, and placemaking.
+- Enhance the pedestrian environment through physical interpretation of history, public art, and placemaking.

-- Explore and implement new ways to improve the public realm via pilot or creative projects in conjunction with utilizing public and private partnerships when appropriate, while ensuring public access, including shared streets.
+- Explore and implement new ways to improve the public realm via pilot or creative projects utilizing public and private partnerships when appropriate, while ensuring public access.